Free Online Counselling Chat: 24/7 UK Mental Health Services For Immediate Support

 Research shows that online psychotherapy can be just as effective as in-person therapy for treating a range of mental health conditions like depression and anxiety.
 For example, a study published in The Journal of Psychiatric Research compared the efficacy of in-person and telehealth-intensive psychological treatments for depression and quality of life in a large behavioral health system.
 Outcomes showed no significant differences in depressive symptom reduction between in-person and telehealth treatment groups.
 Both groups reported substantial increases in quality of life, and many participants stayed longer in telehealth programs than in-person ones.

-How can I talk to a counselor for free?
+How can I talk to a counselor?

 What's the difference between counselling and therapy?